davidxuz1/SurgicalTwin/README.md

      - `inpainting`
      - `pose`
      - `segmentation`
+     - `gaussian` (corresponding to the input needed for the Gaussian process)

 2. **Logs**:
    - Execution times for each stage are logged in the `data/logs` folder.

 3. **Final Output**:
    - The final digital twin generated using Dynamic 3D Gaussian Splatting is saved in the `output` folder.
+   - For the `render` stage, the output is exported as a `video.mp4` file in `data/output/train/interpolate_40000/renders`.

 ### Example Usage